xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 ADD
-	if present, any X parameters are added to the probabilistic query (used for topterms support when javascript isn't supported or is disabled).
+	if present, any X parameters are added to the probabilistic query (used for topterms support when JavaScript isn't supported or is disabled).

 X